JohnWeisz/TypedJSON/readme.md

 If you want to use `JSON.stringify` to serialize the objects using TypedJSON you can annotate a class with `@toJson` and it will create `toJSON` function on the class prototype.
 By default it will throw an error if such function is already defined, but you can override this behavior by setting `overwrite` to `true` in the decorator's options.

+### Options

+#### preserveNull

+By default TypedJSON ignores the properties that are set to null.
+If you want to override this behavior you can set this option to `true`.<br/>
+You can set it globally or on TypedJSON instance to have everything preserve null values or on class level or member level to only affect the respective thing.

 ## Limitations

 ### Type-definitions